desotech-it/carvel/README.md

 >           value: captainkube
 > ```

-We can also overwrite information overwriting the information of the `values.yaml`:
+We can also override specific variables from the `values.yaml` file:

 ```bash
 ytt -f 03/ -v application_name=goldie